sekkena/servers-management/README.md

 - View a list of Discord servers associated with the bot.
 - Leave Discord servers with a single click.
-- Copy invite URLs for easy server invites.
+- Copy Discord Servers invite URLs .

 ## Setup